magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

-As you see, this is a very basic web application, but it contains important concepts to be grasped for better understanding `React` and how `Reagent` interface it.
+As you see, this is a very basic web application, but it contains important concepts to be grasped for better understanding `React` and the way `Reagent` interface it.

-Post a couple of new comments by using the its comment form.
-You'll note the list of the comments to be updated without refreshing the full page.
+Post a couple of new comments by using its comment form.
+You'll note the list of the comments to be updated without full page refresh.

 ![React Tutorial new comments](https://github.com/magomimmo/modern-cljs/blob/master/doc/images/react-tut-02.png)